 Compressors tend to come in two behavioural types: feed-forward and feed-back.
 In a feed-forward compressor the control circuit receives the audio signal before the signal goes through the amplification system.
 Most modern day compressors behave this way.
 Offering detailed control over the attack and release functions feed-forward compressors are better suited to control audio than add acres of colour.

 In a feed-back compressor the control circuit receives the audio signal after it has passed through the amplifier stage.
 Most vintage compressors behave this way.
 Because the detector reacts to the signal after it is compressed the result is a smoother and more coloured response.

 Now that we have a handle on how the different compressor topologies behave we need to make a decision as to which type to use for compressing rap vocals.
 You would think that a fast acting compressor like the FET compressor would be best suited to catch all the dynamic attack transients of the rap vocals and because rap vocals are invariably fast in delivery this type of compressor would be perfect.
 BUT, it doesn’t always work that way.
 A slow acting compressor like the Opto compressor can work wonders in smoothing the attack transients and allowing for control while being transparent.
 So, it comes down to what you want to achieve with the compressor.

 To be thorough and to show you how any compressor topology can be used successfully to compress rap vocals I have made sure to use all the main compressor type in this tutorial.

-In the video I use a male rap vocal and run it through a number of different compressor topologies.
+In the Compressing Rap Vocals video, I use a male rap vocal and run it through a number of different compressor topologies.
 I explain how each topology behaves and what settings to use for achieving different compression results.
 I show you how the parameters of a compressor work and how to use them to compress time based rap vocals.
 I use a number of different compressor plugins and explain how each one works.

 Plugins used in this video: